 2008 American Hosta Growers Ass.
 Hosta of the Year

 Royal Horticultural Society Award of Garden Merit

-I bought my Hosta ‘Blue Mouse Ears’ from Lowe’s on April 23, 2017.
+I brought my Hosta ‘Blue Mouse Ears’ home from Lowe’s on April 23, 2017.
 This Hosta has been on my wishlist for a long time and I was glad I found one locally.
 This is the first miniature Hosta I have grown and hopefully the first of many.

 I always take a lot of photos during the summer, sometimes only a few days apart.
 Please pardon the untidiness of the bed.
 There is always plenty to do on the farm and in the garden during the summer and sometimes the beds get a little neglected.
 Anyone who is a gardener knows how fast grass and weeds can come up and grow.
 I put the new Hosta and Heucheras in a new bed I made which was amended with “The Good Stuff”.
 That is decomposed cow manure and hay from where hay was fed a year or so ago.
 A lot of grass and weed seeds always come along.